-Introduction 3

-First Steps: What to Be Aware of Immediately Upon S How to financially separate from a spouse or partner eparation 4

-When you do not need to wait 12 months 4

-The Property Settlement Process in Australia

-How divorce settlements are worked out 5

-The Financial Disclosure process 5

-The value of certainty of outcome 5

-Processes to get to an agreement 5

-International Property Settlements

-Assets in Australia & overseas 6

-Superannuation, Gifts & Inheritances and Trusts

-Superannuation and the property settlement process 7

-Gifts and inheritances - How are they treated?
-7

-Property settlements and trusts: What you need to know 7

-Dispute Resolution: Finances and Property

-Without Court: The 4 steps before a dispute can go to Court 8

-Finalising & Formalising A Property Settlement

-Property settlement before EOFY 9

-Financial settlements without a lawyer 9

-Get the most out of your first appointment with a family lawyer 9
+Introduction 3 First Steps: What to Be Aware of Immediately Upon Separation How To Financially Separate from a Spouse or Partner 4 Why You Do Not Need to Wait 12 Months 4 The Property Settlement Process in Australia How Divorce Settlements Are Worked Out 5 The Financial Disclosure Process 5 The Value of Certainty of Outcome 5 Processes to Get to an Agreement 5 International Property Settlements Assets in Australia & Overseas 6 Superannuation, Gifts & Inheritances and Trusts Superannuation & the Property Settlement Process 7 Gifts and Inheritances - How are they treated?
+7 Property Settlements and Trusts: What You Need to Know 7 Dispute Resolution: Finances and Property Without Court: The 4 Steps Before A Dispute Can Go To Court 8 Finalisian O. Formalisian A. Duanauto Cattlemant Finalising & Formalising A Property Settlement 0 Property Settlement Before EOFY 9 Financial Settlements Without a Lawyer Get the Most Out of Your First Appointment with a Family Lawyer 9 9 Get the Most Out of Tour First Appointment with a Farmy Lawyer 9